michaelnicholls/zparams_demo/README.md

 After building an appropriate service binding, and publishing it, the Fiori app can be tested and then converted into a real Fiori app for deployment through the FLP.

 The source code for a sample class file that uses the parameters can be found at [zdemo_class](zdemo_class.txt).
+The main method is required, and an optional init method can be used to set values.
+If present, it will be available from the Fiori app.

 There is a helper class [zparam_helper](zparam_helper.txt) which has methods for clearing output, writing a timestamp message, and writing new lines.

 These objects are also available in an abapGit repository.